dreramirez91/FurEverHome/journals/Mike_Martinez.md

 ## 6/30
 Finished CRUD yesterday.
 Update needs to be finished, some debugging blockers around Update.
 Objective for the day is to finish CRUD and start on the FE
 ## 7/10
 Discussing next Steps for Front End - Started Coding Front End - Goals to complete are Home, APP, Nav, SignUp and LogIn pages on react.
 Only Blockers are Auth for FE
+## 7/11
+Debugging Auth Front End blockers having issues when logging in.
+We are coding independently for the first half of the day to see if we can come up with a solution.